cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 8. The API _must_ be opt-in.
 When off or not in use, it _should_ have no impact on system performance.

-9. It _must_ not cause back-pressure into consensus.
+9. The API _must_ not cause back-pressure into consensus.

 10. It _must_ not cause unbounded memory growth.